-Operation of the first section leading to Růžová hora was ceremonially opened on 15 January 1949.
-It awakened a great interest of the public and, within the first year, the cableway took 112,200 people up and 82,291 people down.
+Operation of the first section leading to Růžová hora began with the opening ceremony on 15 January 1949.
+It awakened a great interest of the public and, within the first year, the cableway carried 112,200 people up and 82,291 people down.
 In the meantime, finishing works were being done on the second, longer section from Růžová hora to the top of Sněžka.
-The auxiliary transport cableway was also an important aid here.
-On 10 November 1949, a trial run was commenced and, since 1 July 1950, the second section was in permanent operation.
-Originally, continuous run without changing at the intermediate station Růžová hora was taken into account, where chairs between both sections would be manually shifted along a rail, although in the end, it was decided that both sections will be permanently run separately (one of the reasons was, besides other things, a different type of chairs on both sections).
+On 10 November 1949, a trial run was commenced and, since 1 July 1950, the second section had been in permanent operation.
+Originally, continuous run without changing at the intermediate station Růžová hora was taken into account, where chairs between both sections would be manually shifted along a rail, although in the end, it was decided that both sections will be permanently run separately (one of the reasons was, besides other things, a different type of chairs on each of the sections).

-The operation of the cableway, particularly the second section, is affected by strong wind very often.
-Nearly half of days in a year, the second section was sometimes out of order for that reason.
-Wind mostly affects the final part of the cableway under the upper station where the cableway leads quite above the edge of Obří důl.
-On the top of Sněžka, wind often gusts up to 200 km/hour (55 m/s).
+The operation of the cableway, particularly its second section, is affected by strong wind very often.
+Nearly half of days in a year, the second section is partly out of order for that reason.
+Wind mostly affects the final part of the cableway under the upper station where the cableway leads quite above the edge of Obří důl (Giant Valley).
+On the top of Sněžka, wind often gusts up to 150 km/hour (42 m/s).

-As early as 1970s, there were first signs of insufficient transport capacity of the cableway as there were often up to four-hour queues at the bottom station in Pec in summer time when the weather was nice.
+As early as 1970s, there were first signs of insufficient transport capacity of the cableway, as there were often up to four-hour queues at the bottom station in Pec during sunny summer days.
 The highest number of tourists ever came here in 1972 and 1973 when more than 250,000 travellers were transported in each of the years.
-The total number of people the cableway has transported to Sněžka since 1949 up to now is more than 7 million persons.
+The total number of persons the cableway has transported to Sněžka since 1949 up to now is more than 7 million.

-This is the reason why construction of a completely new, more modern cableway was being considered since 1976.
-The then study reckoned to build a two-cable system with four-seater cable cars of Transporta.
-At the end of 1980s, several further studies were worked out and an offer of the Austrian company Girak was being considered.
-The offer reckoned to build modern six-seater or eight-seater cable cars and to make the first section of the cableway longer as far as Lesovna.
+It was the reason why construction of a completely new, modern cableway had been considered since 1976.
+The then study reckoned to build a two-cable system with four-seat cable cars of Transporta.
+At the end of 1980s, several further studies were worked out and an offer of the Austrian company Girak was considered.
+The offer reckoned to build modern six-seat or eight-seat cable cars and to expand the first section of the cableway to Lesovna chalet.

-As early as 1999, the service provider launched preparatory works heading towards the construction of the new cableway.
-A study was worked out which consisted in a completely new route of the first section as well as in relocation of the bottom station nearer to the town centre.
-In the first section, there would be a detachable four-seater chairlift of a length of 1,628 metres to Růžohorky with a 1,964-metre long downhill course back to Pec.
+In the same year the service provider launched preparatory works heading towards the construction of the new cableway.
+A study was worked out which included a completely new route of the first section as well as relocation of the bottom station closer to the town centre.
+In the first section a detachable four-seat chairlift of a length of 1,628 metres to Růžohorky along with a 1,964-metre long downhill skiing course back to Pec were planned.
 The tender for delivery of the first section was won by the company Leitner.
-From Růžohorky to Sněžka, there would be a cableway with four-seater cable cars of a length of 2,971 metres and with an automatic angle station at Růžová hora (in the place of the current station) which would divert the route by 8-10° in the direction of the contemporary second section.
-Nevertheless, this variant was not accepted by nature protection authorities that conditioned the construction of a new ski centre in Růžohorky by preserving the original second section only "for the time of its ability to exist".
+From Růžohorky to Sněžka a cableway with four-seat cable cars of a length of 2,971 metres and with an automatic angle station at Růžová hora (in the location of the current station) was planned and should have diverted the route by 8-10° in the direction of the contemporary second section.
+Nevertheless, this option was not accepted by environment protection authorities that conditioned the construction of a new ski centre in Růžohorky by preserving the original second section only "for its lifetime period".
 The construction of the new cableway was thus postponed again.

-The construction of the new cableway to Sněžka could thus be launched.
-The construction was commenced on 1 September 2011.
-The operation of the cableway in the section leading to Sněžka was closed on 13 May 2012 and, since then, only the section from Pec to Růžová hora was in operation.
-Transport of tourists was fully terminated on Sunday, 2 September 2012.
+The construction of the new cableway to Sněžka was commenced on September 1, 2011.
+The operation of the original cableway in the section leading to Sněžka was closed on May 13, 2012 and, since then, only the section from Pec to Růžová hora was in operation.
+Transport of tourists was fully terminated on Sunday, September 2, 2012.